firebase/firebase-ios-sdk/docs/ContinuousIntegration.md

 #### Prerelease workflow
 [prerelease.yml](https://github.com/firebase/firebase-ios-sdk/tree/main/.github/workflows/prerelease.yml)

-The prerelease workflow is to test podspecs on the `master` branch, and create a testing repo.
+The prerelease workflow is to test podspecs on the `main` branch, and create a testing repo.
 This is to make sure podspecs are releasable, which means podspecs in the head can pass all tests and build up a candidate.